MrAllenChan/QuizHero/README.md

 ## After you run the project

 Once you start running the project, you can go to http://localhost:7000/ (or the url displayed after "[main] INFO io.javalin.Javalin - Listening on") on your browser.
-You will see a start index page displayed on your browser with our logo "Quiz Hero" and an upload button.
+You will see a start index page displayed on your browser with our logo "QuizHero" as well as two buttons you can choose.

-Now, You can upload any Markdown file as long as the markdown format observes the rules we make.
+If you choose "I'm a presenter", you will be guided to the Login interface, or you can register as a new instructor.
+After logging into the application successfully, You can upload any Markdown file as long as the markdown format observes the rules we make.

-> We provide a sample markdown file called **"demo.md"** that contains some demo slides with 3 sample quiz questions, and you can upload this file as a test.
+> We provide a sample markdown file called **"demo.md"** that contains some demo slides with 4 sample quiz questions, and you can upload this file as a test.
 The markdown file will be converted to a slide-type html page that you can interact with!

 After successfully uploading the file, you can click either of the two buttons **`Presenter mode`** or **`Stundent mode`** to view slides already prepared for instructors or students, or you can click the **download button** to download the static html file.